YOUR GUIDE TO

 • Grounds and Property Maintenance: These fees support the teams responsible for maintaining the gardens, repairing facilities, and ensuring the communal areas are in prime condition.

-• Legal Ownership & Facility Maintenance: While you live in the village, the bricks, mortar, amenities, and facilities are under the village’s ownership.
-Hence, they handle the rates, insurance, repairs, and all ongoing maintenance.
+• Ownership & Facility Maintenance: While you live in the village, the bricks, mortar, amenities, and facilities are under the village’s ownership.
+Hence, the village operator pays the rates, building insurance, repairs, and long-term maintenance.

 Retirement Village vs Apartment Ownership